chokobole/felicia/felicia/examples/learn/topic/depth_camera/cc/realsense/README.md

 **Supported on Windows and Linux**

-Here you need three terminals, each for running grpc main server, publisher and subscriber.
+Here you need three terminals, each for running the master server, publisher and subscriber.

 Before beginning, let's build the binary.